 You will need to bring your book bag, water bottle and reading books, every day to help with your learning.

 You will also need your PE kit; you can leave that here all term.
-Please can you bring a labelled waterproof coat, hat and gloves, just in case it turns chilly.
-We like to be prepared so we can go out in all weathers!
+Please can you bring a labelled warm waterproof coat, hat and gloves as the weather has turned chilly.
+We like to go out in all weathers!